ialbert/biostar-central/README.rst

 libraries are included in the distribution.
 The code will run with no changes on any operating system that supports Python.

-The test version of this site can be seen at: http://test.biostars.org
+This software runs the BioStar Bioinformatics Q&A site at: http://www.biostars.org

 Installation
 ------------